Kastro, Thasos: Buildings

 The village has a small church dedicated to St Athanasius, which has the blazon of Gattilusio on one of the outside walls.
 The church was built in 1804, within forty days, with the help of all the inhabitants.
 The stones used to build the church came from the old castle's ruins.
 Gattilusio's blazon was added to the church's wall, but it was put upside down.
-In 1980, the church was declared a historical monument, being one of the oldest churches in Thassos.
+In 1980, the church was declared a historical monument, being one of the oldest churches in Thasos.

 Every 18 January the church continues to attract people to celebrate the memory of St Athanasius.

 On the remains of the old citadel (acropolis) is the village's ossuary, still used to keep skeletal remains of the deceased inhabitants.